typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 class: h1-fullwidth
 # Advantages of the Certification

-* Proof of knowledge and experience of a TYPO3 Integrators
+* Proof of knowledge and experience of a TYPO3 Integrator

 --